-This agenda item is the follow-up to WRC-23 agenda item 9.1 topic A. WRC-23 approved Resolution 675 (WRC-23) and added Article 29B, which define space weather and designate space weather sensors to the MetAids service as the subset MetAids (space weather).
+This agenda item is the follow-up to WRC-23 Agenda item 9.1 topic A. WRC-23 approved Resolution 675 (WRC-23) and added Article 29B, which defines space weather and designates space weather sensors to the MetAids service as the subset MetAids (space weather).
 The elaboration of these regulatory provisions in the Radio Regulations allowed WRC-23 to approve Resolution 682 (WRC-23), which resolves to conduct:

-- (1) studies on spectrum needs, appropriate protection criteria for receive-only space weather sensors, and system characteristics;
+- (1) Studies on spectrum needs, appropriate protection criteria for receive-only space weather sensors, and system characteristics;

-- (2) sharing and compatibility studies pertaining to potential new primary allocations to MetAids (space weather) for receive-only sensors in the following frequency bands:
+- (2) Sharing and compatibility studies pertaining to potential new primary allocations to MetAids (space weather) for receive-only sensors in the following frequency bands:

 - 27.5-28.0 MHz,

-29.7-30.2 MHz,
+- 29.7-30.2 MHz,

-32.2-32.6 MHz,
+- 32.2-32.6 MHz,

-37.5-38.325 MHz,
+- 37.5-38.325 MHz,

-73.0-74.6 MHz,
+- 73.0-74.6 MHz,

-608-614 MHz;
+- 608-614 MHz;

 - (3) studies on possible regulatory provisions of the Radio Regulations to accommodate the possibility for an administration that wishes to notify a receive-only space weather sensor station for inclusion in the Master International Frequency Register.

-Agenda item 1.17 is of primary interest to WMO since the focus is to establish regulatory provisions for the protection of receive-only space weather sensors within select frequency bands.
-In accordance with Resolution 682 (WRC-23), this must be accomplished without placing constraints on existing allocated radio services in the frequency bands under consideration nor constraining their future development.
+Agenda item 1.17 is of primary interest to WMO since the focus is to establish regulatory provisions for the protection of receive-only space weather sensors within select frequency bands to ensure their long-term protection.
+In accordance with Resolution 682 (WRC-23), this must be accomplished without claiming protection from, or constraining the future development of, incumbent services in these frequency bands or in adjacent bands by taking into account the existing services in accordance with RR Edition 2024.
+This will establish regulatory status for space weather sensors in the event that a future WRC considers new allocations in or adjacent to one of the subject frequency bands.